theboss1485/professional-README-generator/README.md

 ## Installation

-N/A

-## Usage

-To view the code for this application, please go to my GitHub profile here: [https://github.com/theboss1485/professional-README-generator](https://github.com/theboss1485/professional-README-generator).

-To use the application, first, make sure Node.js is installed on your computer.
+To get the development environment running for this application, first, make sure Node.js is installed on your computer.
 Node.js can be downloaded here: [https://nodejs.org/en](https://nodejs.org/en).
 I recommend downloading the LTS version of Node.js that is on the left side of the page I just gave a link to.
 Next, clone my GitHub repository with the "git clone" command.
 Then, navigate to the project folder in the command line and type "npm i inquirer@8.2.4", without the quote marks.
 This installs the inquirer package.

+## Usage

+To view the code for this application, please go to my GitHub profile here: [https://github.com/theboss1485/professional-README-generator](https://github.com/theboss1485/professional-README-generator).

-Then, type "node index.js", without the quote marks.
+After following the installation instructions above, type "node index.js" in Git Bash, without the quote marks.
 This will start the application and the system will begin by asking the user a series of questions.
 Type an answer to each question and press Enter.
 After the program has finished asking questions, check the project's folder.
 You should see a new file titled generatedREADME.md.
 Feel free to rename this file.
 I decided not to name the file README.md because running the program would then overwrite this current README.md.

 Here is a screenshot of what a successful run of the README generator would look like in the terminal: ![A screenshot of a successful README generator run](./assets/images/a-successful-README-generation.JPG)